Tag Archives: robertson

 Season 7

 Little too much sentimentality for my taste is my first thought about this season.
-The family knows the series has endured a long run with great success, and is compelled to focus on their faith.
-They build a house for a friend that is a bit staged than reality TV.
-Don’t get me wrong, the family is still funny and there are good times with plenty of arguing and family-values.
+The family knows the series has endured for a long time with great success and is compelled to focus on their faith.
+They built a house for a friend that is a bit more staged than reality TV.
+Don’t get me wrong, the family is still funny, and there are good times with plenty of arguing and family values.

 Season 8

 When I first heard of this show, I could not believe it was true.
 The family-values theme was never used when my friend described the show.
 But, it is a key character in the storyline where the family performs a quick prayer of thanks at dinner time.
-That is one of the unique aspects about show because you don’t see that in other shows today.
-Don’t think they are stupid or idiots because they are not for they own one of the wealthiest duck calling companies in the world.
+That is one of the show’s unique aspects, because you don’t see that in other shows today.
+Don’t think they are stupid or idiots, because they are not; they own one of the wealthiest duck-calling companies in the world.

-All in all, the 8 disc set features more than just the episodes.
-The set all so includes exclusive footage not seen on TV, Webisodes, behind the scenes, and deleted scenes.
+All in all, the 8-disc set features more than just the episodes.
+The set also includes exclusive footage not seen on TV, Webisodes, behind-the-scenes, and deleted scenes.

-For a reality TV show, this is the best family show with family values, no foul language, and just ordinary people living.
-Most of all, if you purchase the collector’s set you get a beard.
+For a reality TV show, this is the best family show, with family values, no foul language, and just ordinary people living ordinary lives.
+Most of all, if you purchase the collector’s set, you get a beard.